-When we talk about leadership being a constraint, it not only means the quality of leadership at the top of the organisation but also the quality of leaders across all the different levels.
+When we talk about alignment being a constraint, it not only means having alignment in the leadership at the top of the organisation but also across all the different levels.

 It’s said that people don’t leave companies, they leave bosses, and we have had employees who made the decision to leave due to dissatisfaction with their leaders.

 This shows that it is not only the senior leadership team who are important, but also the middle managers who play an equally important part in talent retention and growth.

 If you look at all the top organisations in the world, a key part of their success is leadership.
 In fact, many problems of the world and even in our country are related to the lack of leadership.

 It is very hard work to develop and grow leaders at each level.
 Yet, if you do, and even if one of the leaders you develop decides to jump ship, you must never lose faith.
 It is much better to have developed countless leaders and lose some of them than to have no leaders.
 Organisations with great leadership DNA always bounce back.

 This applies not only to leadership at the upper echelons of power, but across the organisation.
 We see so many organisations fail to grow and fulfil their potential because the middle management fail to be great managers.
 Great leaders and managers are needed at every level.

 Your work culture can determine your employees behaviour and actions